 I would like to apply to two different areas of Psychology.
 How should I do this?

 Note: On the application, an Area is referred to as a Subplan.
 If you are interested in two Areas of Psychology, you should list both Areas under the Subplan section of the application.

 We then provide each Area with your application file.
 Think about which Area you are best suited for, and list that Area as your top choice.
 On page 11 of the application, you'll be given the opportunity to indicate a second Subplan, but this is entirely optional.
 Most applicants will only be applying to one Area.

 Applicants are most often notified in February or March.
 All applicants are notified no later than April 1st.

 I applied to the University in the past and would like to re-apply.
 Do you still have the information from my previous application?

 Yes, you would need to complete a new application for admission.
-However, you would not need to resubmit your GRE scores.
+However, you would not need to resubmit your GRE scores if you have completed the GRE within the last 5 years.
 You would need to submit new transcripts if you have had a degree conferred since you last submitted a transcript.